vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_in_detail.md

 ## ComponentDataFromEntity
 The Entity struct identifies an entity.
-If you need to access component data on another entity, the only stable way of referencing that component data on another entity is via the Entity ID.
+If you need to access component data on another entity, the only stable way of referencing that component data is via the Entity ID.
 EntityManager provides a simple Get & Set component data API for it.
 ```cs
 Entity myEntity = ...;
 var position = EntityManager.SetComponentData<LocalPosition>(entity);